Virgin Play: History

+Separation as Virgin Play

 On May 14, 2002, Virgin Interactive España SA was purchased from Titus Interactive by Tim Chaney along with former Spanish president and founder Paco Encinas.
 The branch was then separated from the main Virgin Interactive company, which Titus Software already owned, and due to this sale, the company could keep its own identity as a Virgin brand.
 On November 1, 2002 the division's name was changed to Virgin PLAY S.A..
 Under the new name, Virgin Play signed deals with companies such as Midway Games, Ignition Entertainment and Koch Media which would allow Virgin Play to distribute their games in the Spanish market.
 Interplay and Titus' games continued to be distributed by the company.

+By February 2003, the company secured a Spanish distribution deal with Ignition Entertainment.

-In 2003, Virgin Play announced to release the Korean handheld console, GP32 to Spain, Italy and Portugal in place of Game Park, who went into trading difficulties.
+In 2004, Virgin Play released the GP32 in Spain, Italy and Portugal in place of Game Park, who went into trading difficulties.